Callisto-Casale/olavkhn/README.md

-# My Portfolio Website
+# Olav's portfolio

-This repository contains the code for my portfolio website built with Python Flask, HTML, CSS and JavaScript.
+Hi!
+My name is Olav and this repository contains the code for my portfolio website built with Python Flask, HTML, CSS and JavaScript.
 This site showcases my work, skills, and experience.

 ## 🛠 Setup